Brad Vering

 Bradley Vering (born August 21, 1977) is an American former Greco-Roman and folkstyle wrestler.
+He won a silver medal in Greco-Roman wrestling at the 2007 World Championships.
+He was also a member of the 2007 United States Greco-Roman World Champion Team.
+As a collegiate wrestler, he won an NCAA championship in 2000.

 Early years

 Vering was born in Schuyler, Nebraska.
 He attended Howells High School in Howells, Nebraska and was a letterman in football and wrestling.
 Coached by Nebraska Hall of Fame member Lee Schroeder in wrestling, he was a three-time Nebraska State Champion and finished with a career record of 148–2.

 College

 Vering attended the University of Nebraska–Lincoln.
 During his college wrestling career he was a three-time All-American and an NCAA champion as a junior.
 Vering placed 4th as a sophomore, won the national championship at the 197 pound weight class his junior year, and took 7th his senior year.

 Olympics and World Championships

 Internationally, Vering was a World silver medalist in 2007, helping lead the United States to a Greco-Roman World Team Championship the same year.
 He competed at the Olympics in 2004 and 2008 on the USA Olympic Greco-Roman Team.

-Vering's Greco-Roman achievements include:
+Vering's Greco-Roman wrestling achievements include: